vinodkd/halo/doc/UserGuide.md

     * Down the abstraction ladder to make it efficient (optimization)
     * Within the same abstraction layer in response to change in domain logic (sequencing) These are lossy processes since they're largely manual.
-* Modeling software change *in the language* is therefore a good thing(TM) since some of the losses can be recouped by storing metadata about how and why the change was made, reducing [Snapshot based code](http://tt2n.blogspot.com/2011/04/evolutionary-vs-snapshot-development.html)
+* Modeling software change *in the language* is therefore a good thing(TM) since some of the losses can be recouped by storing meta data about how and why the change was made, reducing [Snapshot based code](http://tt2n.blogspot.com/2011/04/evolutionary-vs-snapshot-development.html)
 * Further, modeling the process by which software is created and changed *in the language*, becomes a good thing(TM) as a since it helps the automation of change.
 * Applications are typically collections of programs/services and regularly use multiple languages and executors.
-Modeling the multi-lingual and multi-process nature of applictions *in the language* is required to extend the concepts above to real-world applications.
+Modeling the multi-lingual and multi-process nature of applications *in the language* is required to extend the concepts above to real-world applications.
 * A language attempting to glue together applications written in multiple languages should introduce as few syntax elements as possible and allow for different styles of computation to be represented and reused instead of recreating those styles within itself.

 ## ... and some smaller ideas too